Loading image...Kiro

 If your requirements or designs already exist in another system (such as JIRA, Confluence, or Word documents), you have two options:

-1. Using MCP integration: If your requirements tool has an MCP server that supports STDIO, you can connect directly to import requirements into your spec session.
+1. Using MCP integration: If your requirements tool has an MCP server, you can connect directly to import requirements into your spec session.
+Kiro supports both local and remote MCP servers.

 2. Manual import: Simply copy your existing requirements (e.g. foo-prfaq.md) into a new file in your repo and open a spec chat session and say #foo-prfaq.md Generate a spec from it.
 Kiro will read your requirements, and generate requirement and design specs.